SELab-2/OSOC-3/files/sysadmin_guide.md

 Python 3.10.2
 ```

-Once node is functioning properly you can update pip using:
+Once Python is functioning properly you can update pip using:

 ```shell
 [backend] $ pip3 install -U pip